 Operators in order of precedence

-|<=||Less than or equal to|
+|<=||Less than or equal to||Comparison|

-|>=||Greater than or equal to|
+|>=||Greater than or equal to||Comparison|

 Order of operators

-When arithmetic and relational operators are combined in one expression, the arithmetic are performed first.
+- When arithmetic and comparison operators are combined in one expression, the arithmetic are performed first.

-B6<5+3 Returns 1 if the contents of B6 is less than 8, otherwise this expression returns 0.
+- B6<5+3 returns 1 if the contents of B6 is less than 8, otherwise this expression returns 0.

-- 5+3*(A1>3) Returns 8 if cell A1 contains a value greater than 3 (since A1>3 = TRUE = 1).
+- 5+3*(A1>3) returns 8 if cell A1 contains a value greater than 3 (since A1>3 = TRUE = 1).
 If A1 contains 3 or a number less than 3, this expression returns 5 (A1>3 = FALSE = 0).